AfafSaedabdlrahman/AfafSaedabdlrahman-FastAPI-based-Document-Retrieval-and-QA-System/README.md

     Ollama for the language model API.
     pgvector for enabling vector similarity searches in PostgreSQL.
 # Examples of Queries and Response of model:
-**what is responsibilties of best candidate?**
+Query: What are the responsibilities of the best candidate?

-* The ideal candidate will have a strong background in natural language processing (NLP) and experience working with large language models (LLMs), langchain, and vector databases.
-They will be responsible for developing, integrating, and deploying cutting-edge NLP solutions that leverage advanced AI technologies to enhance our products and services
+Response: The ideal candidate will have a strong background in natural language processing (NLP) and experience working with large language models (LLMs), LangChain, and vector databases.
+They will be responsible for developing, integrating, and deploying cutting-edge NLP solutions that leverage advanced AI technologies to enhance our products and services.
+# COmment on Result:
+Among the available models, Llama3 delivers the best performance, followed by Phi, with Smollm being the least performant.
+However, I opted for Smollm due to its smaller size and faster execution, which allows it to run all components of the project concurrently.
+Llama3 requires more system memory (5.9 GiB) than is available on my system (3.7 GiB).
+Depending on your machine’s capabilities, you can choose any of the three models after downloading them.
+Simply specify the model name and run it, ensuring that you have first downloaded Ollama.